 cmca-discuss your risk be prostate cancer aware small poster.pngOne in four black men will be diagnosed with prostate cancer in their lifetime – twice the rate of other men in the population – and men whose brother or father has had the disease or their mother or sister has had breast cancer are more likely to develop it, too.

-Cheshire & Merseyside Cancer Alliance (CMCA) joined with Prostate Cancer UK (PCUK) to highlight the issue with a local campaign running during March – Prostate Cancer Awareness Month – with events where black men can find out more information.
+Cheshire and Merseyside Cancer Alliance (CMCA) joined with Prostate Cancer UK (PCUK) to highlight the issue with a local campaign running during March – Prostate Cancer Awareness Month – with events where black men can find out more information.

 This toolkit is for community groups and is designed to give accurate information and advice, which they can use to educate and inform black men about their risk of developing prostate cancer and encouraging them to find out about this and to contact their GP surgery to talk to a clinician if they are concerned.